 How is it that our most vital of organs generate so much metabolic waste, and yet has no system to remove it?
 The answer, of course, is that it does; the previously elusive, and yet elegant ‘glymphatic system’.

 While you sleep, your neurons compress in on themselves, like sponges, to squeeze metabolic and other toxins into a newly created paracellular space in between the now shrunken spongey neurons.
 This specific function occurs almost exclusively while you sleep.

 Said another way: sleep is when your brain detoxes.
 No sleep means no removal of metabolic gunk.
 A critical build-up of neuronal waste can result in death4.

 Most people don’t die for lack of sleep, but these things are never as simple as black and white.
-28 hours or more of no sleep results in a cognitive impairment to the equivalent of a Blood Alcohol Concentration of 0.10%5.
-Just a week of less than six hours of sleep a night, results in the same cognitive impairment.
+28 hours or more of no sleep results in cognitive impairment to the equivalent of a Blood Alcohol Concentration of 0.10%5.
+Just a week of fewer than six hours of sleep a night results in the same cognitive impairment.